-WHEN: We are arranging a field trip for students in Grade on (dd/mm/yyyy).

-WHERE:We will be going to(location), and will be away from the school fromto(times).
-We will be travelling by(i.e. school bus, public transport,foot).

-WHAT: On this field trip, we will be: (describe activities - a field trip to a park might include hiking, walking, using climbing apparatus, eating lunch, etc.)

-Students will need to bring:

-WHY: The class will be supervised by (a typical response might be "2 school employees and hopefully 2 - 4 volunteers".
-It is important to indicate supervisory arrangements that will not be modified or reduced.
-For instance, consider whether the trip will proceed even if there are no parent volunteers, or if a specific teacher is sick, but a substitute is available.
-With older grades, you should add a sentence saying: Your child will not necessarily be supervised by an adult at all times.)

-COST:

-If you do not wish your child to accompany his or her class on this trip, please contact , who will arrange alternate supervision.

-Accidents can be the result of the nature of the activity and can occur with or without any fault on either the part of the student or the School Board or its employees or agents, or the facility where the activity is taking place.
-By allowing your child son/daughter to participate in this activity, you are accepting the risk of an accident occurring, and agree that this activity, as described above, is suitable for your child.

-I give (name of student) permission to participate in the field trip to on (dd/mm/yyyy).
-I understand that my child may be exposed to certain risks while participating in this activity.
-Accidents and injuries may occur.

-Signature of Parent/Guardian

-Printed name of Parent/Guardian

-Address of Parent/Guardian
+WHEN : We are arranging a field trip for stud dents in Grade on (dd/mm/yy уу).
+WHERE: We will be going to to (times).
+We will be travelling foot). vay from the school from the school from the school bus, publications.
+WHAT: On this field trip, we will be: a park might include hiking, walking, using cli mbing apparatu describe activities - a nch, etc.) field trip to Students will need to bring: WHY: The class will be supervised by employees and hopefully 2 - 4 volunteers".
+In not be modified or reduced.
+For instance, or parent volunteers, or if a specific teacher is should add a sentence saying: Your child will consider whethe sick, but a subst o indicate so er the trip wattitute is ava vill proceed even if the ilable.
+With older of nts that will nere are no grades, you COST: If you do not wish your child to accompany h will arrange alternate supervision.
+Accidents can be the result of the natu fault on either the part of the student of facility where the activity is taking place in this activity, you are accepting the activity, as described above, is suitable factorious. re of the activer the School Be.
+By allowing vity and ca loard or its lyour chil e an occur with or wi s employees or age l son/daughter to p nts, or the participate I give(I on(dd/mm/yyyy).
+I under participating in this activity.
+Accidents and in erstand that my child may n to participate in the be exposed to certain • Signature of Parent/Guardian ate Printed name of Parent/Guardian Address of Parent/Guardian